 Those who are frustrated by their slow grow-out process are often forgetting the TLC.
 Masking, deep conditioning, and being super gentle with the hair are all equally important.
 "I recommend using a hydrating hair mask weekly to maintain hair strength and prevent against split ends," says Cranford, who recommends Olaplex.
 "I also would make sure you're using a hydrating shampoo and conditioner that won't dry your hair out."
 This is especially important if you're using hot tools or getting highlights because both make your hair prone to breakage, which is the opposite of what you want.

 Eat A Healthy Diet

-You may not be able to make your hair grow faster than it's genetically capable of growing, but you can help maximize its potential by eating a healthy, nutrient-rich diet.
+You may not be able to make your hair grow faster than it's genetically capable of growing, but you can help maximise its potential by eating a healthy, nutrient-rich diet.
 "If you lack in certain minerals, vitamins, and proteins, your hair will start growing slower," explains trichologist Iain Sallis.
 "To make hair grow at its optimum level, you need a lot of protein and iron.
-Red meat, oily fish, and eggs are fantastic for hair, as they all have the sulfur-rich amino acids your body uses to make new hair cells."
+Red meat, oily fish, and eggs are fantastic for hair, as they all have the sulphur-rich amino acids your body uses to make new hair cells."
 Hair-growth vitamins are often pricy and can be hit or miss — so start by focusing simply on putting good nutrients into your body, and enjoy the fringe benefit of longer, shinier, all-around healthier hair.